abalsara/Cornucopia/README.md

 ## Project Description

-Homeless shelters often face urgent and unpredictable needs for supplies like food, clothing, and hygiene products.
-Community members want to help but often lack visibility into what shelters need most, resulting in mismatched or wasted donations.
-ShelterLink is a mobile application that streamlines this process by allowing shelters to post real-time needs and enabling donors to match those needs with items they already have.
-By centralizing and simplifying communication, ShelterLink makes donating easier, faster, and more impactful.
-This is especially relevant in Seattle, where shelters are overwhelmed due to the homelessness crisis.
+Homeless shelters often face urgent, unpredictable shortages of supplies, while donors lack visibility into what is most needed, leading to mismatched or wasted donations.
+ShelterLink is a mobile app that solves this by letting shelters post real-time requests and donors list items they can give, with the system automatically matching supply and demand.
+By centralizing communication, ShelterLink makes donating easier, faster, and more impactful, addressing the critical needs of overwhelmed Seattle shelters.

-The goal of ShelterLink is to connect community members with local homeless shelters by making donation needs visible, actionable, and real-time.
-Donors can list items they are willing to give, while shelters post current requests.
-The system automatically matches supply with demand, facilitating efficient, targeted donations.

 ## Links